PRETgroup/ForeC/MicroBlaze Simulator/README.md

 * name:
   * The name of the MicroBlaze elf file to simulate.

-* -debug option:
+* `-verbose` option:
-  -verbose for showing the instruction fetched in each clock cycle.
+  * Show the instruction fetched in each clock cycle.